The Petit Lenormand deck is available now. Limited stock

 Places marked by intense emotional scenes.

-This combination can refer to places where love and tension coexist: shared home, bedroom, meeting place, or emotionally invested workspace.
+This combination can refer to locations where love and tension coexist: shared home, bedroom, meeting place, or emotionally invested workspace.
 The Whip inscribes the memory of disputes or repeated confrontations.
 The Heart shows that, despite this, these places remain charged with attachment.
 The Anchor suggests that rearranging, redefining uses, or establishing calming rituals can help restore a sense of security.
 The Child invites bringing more simplicity and spontaneity back to these spaces.

 Personality